roedoejet/mothertongues/docs/mtd.rst

 Language Suite
 ______________

 A Language Suite is a useful class for creating a single website or API from multiple dictionaries.
 It is initialzed with one or more valid MTD language configuration files.
-See :ref:`validation`
+See :ref:`guides`

 .. autofunction:: mtd.create_suite